shirazino/truepill-pharmacy/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Run instructions

+The webapp is running on React with typescript template. please make sure you have NODEJS installed on your PC.

+cd into directory

-## Available Scripts
+## `npm install`

-In the project directory, you can run:
+then

-### `npm start`
+## `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.